flatcar-archive/flatcar-docs/os/booting-with-pxe.md

 ...
 ```

-## Using Flatcar Linux
+## Using Flatcar Container Linux

 Now that you have a machine booted it is time to play around.
-Check out the [Flatcar Linux Quickstart][qs] guide or dig into [more specific topics][docs].
+Check out the [Flatcar Container Linux Quickstart][qs] guide or dig into [more specific topics][docs].

 [append-initrd]: http://www.syslinux.org/wiki/index.php?title=SYSLINUX#INITRD_initrd_file